-• Surrogate code points cannot be conformantly interchanged using Unicode encoding forms.
+- Surrogate code points cannot be conformantly interchanged using Unicode encoding forms.
 They do not correspond to Unicode scalar values and thus do not have well-formed representations in any Unicode encoding form.
-(See Section 3.8, Surrogates.)

-- Noncharacter code points are reserved for internal use, such as for sentinel values.
-They should never be interchanged.
-They do, however, have well-formed representations in Unicode encoding forms and survive conversions between encoding forms.
+(See Section 3.8, Surrogates.) - Noncharacter code points are reserved for internal use, such as for sentinel values.
+They have well-formed representations in Unicode encoding forms and survive conversions between encoding forms.
 This allows sentinel values to be preserved internally across Unicode encoding forms, even though they are not designed to be used in open interchange. - All implementations need to preserve reserved code points because they may originate in implementations that use a future version of the Unicode Standard.
-For example, suppose that one person is using a Unicode 5.2 system and a second person is using a Unicode 3.2 system.
-The first person sends the second person a document containing some code points newly assigned in Unicode 5.2; these code points were unassigned in Unicode 3.2.
+For example, suppose that one person is using a Unicode 7.0 system and a second person is using a Unicode 6.0 system.
+The first person sends the second person a document containing some code points newly assigned in Unicode 7.0; these code points were unassigned in Unicode 6.0.
 The second person may edit the document, not changing the reserved codes, and send it on.
 In that case the second person is interchanging what are, as far as the second person knows, reserved code points.

 Code Point Semantics.
 The semantics of most code points are established by this standard; the exceptions are Controls, Private-use, and Noncharacters.
 Control codes generally have semantics determined by other standards or protocols (such as ISO/IEC 6429), but there are a small number of control codes for which the Unicode Standard specifies particular semantics.
-See Table 16-1 in Section 16.1, Control Codes, for the exact list of those control codes.
+See Table 23-1 in Section 23.1, Control Codes, for the exact list of those control codes.
 The semantics of private-use characters are outside the scope of the Unicode Standard; their use is determined by private agreement, as, for example, between vendors.
-Noncharacters have semantics in internal use only.
+Non-characters have semantics in internal use only.